Gardens of Japan

 Located in the western district of Arashiyama.
 A UNESCO World Heritage site.

-Well off the beaten track in northern Higashiyama is Shisen-do and its pleasant dry garden.
+Well off the beaten track in northern Higashiyama is Shisen-dõ and its pleasant karesansui (dry garden).

-The most famous of the moss gardens in Kyoto is Saiho-ji (Kokedera) but if you decide that pre-booking your visiting time is too much hassle, the lesser known Giou-ji is highly recommended.
+The most famous of the moss gardens in Kyoto is Saihõ-ji (Kokedera) but if you decide that pre-booking your visiting time is too much hassle, the lesser known Giõ-ji is highly recommended.